Where God Dwells on Earth

-The tabernacle resided at Shiloh for about 300 years during which the Israelites stopped diligently worshipping God.
+The tabernacle resided at Shiloh for about 300 years during which the Israelites stopped diligently worshiping God.
 As punishment for their sins, God allowed the Philistines to invade Israel and capture the ark of God.
 The Philistines took the ark and placed it in the temple of Dagon for a short period of time (1.Sam.5:1-11) after which it was returned to Israel where it remained at the house of Abinadab until it was moved to the city of David and later to the temple that Solomon built.

 The Temple at Jerusalem

-"Now my God, I beseech you, let your eyes be open and your ears attentive to the prayer of this place; and now O The Lord God, rise to your rest; You and the ark of your strength; O The Lord God your priest are clothed with salvation, and your saints rejoice in goodness; O The Lord God, do not turn away the face of your anointed; remember the good deeds of Your servant David" (vs.40-42).
+"Now my God, I beseech you, let your eyes be open and your ears attentive to the prayer of this place; and now O The Lord God, rise to your rest; You and the ark of your strength; O The Lord God your priest are clothed with salvation, and your saints rejoice in goodness; O The Lord God, do not turn away the face of your anointed; remember the good deeds of Your servant David" (2.Chr.
+6:40-42 Para.).